DanCarzano/dotfiles-awesomewm/README.md

 - Heading font is Impact, list font is Ubuntu
 - To use as default Startpage/Homepage, link the index.html file in your browsers settings
 - Typing "proton" into Startpage search field will open Protonmail in the same tab
-- Typing "gmail" into DuckDuckGo search field will open Gmail in the same tab
+- Typing "gmail" into Brave search field will open Gmail in the same tab

 # Kitty Terminal Emulator